Annrtl/Edifice/book/src/introduction.md

 ## Inspirations

-The main inspirations of Hydra are:
+The main inspirations of Edifice are:
   - Bazel ([website](https://bazel.build/), [github](https://github.com/bazelbuild/bazel/))
     - Versionned rules
     - Flexibility of the flow